heheshang/AuroraPlan/Rust for Rustaceans.md

 easy to want to throw your hands in the air and just give up on concurrency altogether.
 In this section we’ll explore some techniques and tools that can help ensure that you write correct concurrent code without (as much) fear.

-Start Simple
+##### Start Simple

 It is a fact of life that simple, straightforward, easy-to-follow code is more likely to be correct.
 This principle also applies to concurrent code—always start with the simplest concurrent design you can think of, then measure, and only if measurement reveals a performance problem should you optimize your algorithm.
-To follow this tip in practice, start out with concurrency patterns that do not require intricate use of atomics or lots of fine-grained locks.
+- To follow this tip in practice, start out with concurrency patterns that do not require intricate use of atomics or lots of fine-grained locks.
 Begin with multiple threads that run sequential code and communicate over channels, or that cooperate through locks, and then benchmark the resulting performance with the workload you care about.
-You’re much less likely Concurrency (and Parallelism) 189 to make mistakes this way than by implementing fancy lockless algorithms or by splitting your locks into a thousand pieces to avoid false sharing.
+You’re much less likely to make mistakes this way than by implementing fancy lockless algorithms or by splitting your locks into a thousand pieces to avoid false sharing.
 For many use cases, these designs are plenty fast enough; it turns out a lot of time and effort has gone into making channels and locks perform well!
 And if the simple approach is fast enough for your use case, why introduce more complex and error-prone code?
-If your benchmarks indicate a performance problem, then figure out exactly which part of your system scales poorly.
+- If your benchmarks indicate a performance problem, then figure out exactly which part of your system scales poorly.
 Focus on fixing that bottleneck in isolation where you can, and try to do so with small adjustments where possible.
 Maybe it’s enough to split a lock in two rather than move to a concurrent hash table, or to introduce another thread and a channel rather than implement a lock-free work stealing queue.
 If so, do that.
-Even when you do have to work directly with atomics and the like, keep things simple until there’s a proven need to optimize—use Ordering::SeqCst and compare_exchange at first, and then iterate if you find concrete evidence that those are becoming bottlenecks that must be taken care of.
+- Even when you do have to work directly with atomics and the like, keep things simple until there’s a proven need to optimize—use Ordering::SeqCst and compare_exchange at first, and then iterate if you find concrete evidence that those are becoming bottlenecks that must be taken care of.

-Write Stress Tests
+##### Write Stress Tests

 As the author, you have a lot of insight into where bugs in your code may hide, without necessarily knowing what those bugs are (yet, anyway).
 Writing stress tests is a good way to shake out some of the hidden bugs.
 Stress tests don’t necessarily perform a complex sequence of steps but instead have lots of threads doing relatively simple operations in parallel.
-For example, if you were writing a concurrent hash map, one stress test might be to have N threads insert or update keys and M threads read keys in such a way that those M+N threads are likely to often choose the same keys.
+- For example, if you were writing a concurrent hash map, one stress test might be to have N threads insert or update keys and M threads read keys in such a way that those M+N threads are likely to often choose the same keys.
 Such a test doesn’t test for a particular outcome or value but instead tries to trigger many possible interleavings of operations in the hopes that buggy interleavings might reveal themselves.
-Stress tests resemble fuzz tests in many ways; whereas fuzzing generates many random inputs to a given function, the stress test instead generates many random thread and memory access schedules.
+- Stress tests resemble fuzz tests in many ways; whereas fuzzing generates many random inputs to a given function, the stress test instead generates many random thread and memory access schedules.
 Just like fuzzers, stress tests are therefore only as good as the assertions in your code; they